jessica-s-yang/FlipperTipper/README.md

 # Pre-work - Tip Calculator

-Fipper Tipper is a tip calculator application for iOS.
+Fipper Tipper is a dophin-beach themed tip calculator application for iOS.

 Submitted by: Jessica Yang